Chanak crisis: The events

 Unlike 1914, when World War I broke out, Canada in particular did not automatically consider itself active in the conflict.
-Instead, Prime Minister Mackenzie King insisted that the Parliament of Canada should decide on the course of action the country would follow.
+Instead, Prime Minister William Lyon Mackenzie King insisted that the Parliament of Canada should decide on the course of action the country would follow.
 King was offended by the telegram he received from Churchill asking for Canada to send troops to Chanak to support Britain, and sent back a telegram, which was couched in Canadian nationalist language, declaring that Canada would not automatically support Britain if it came to war with Turkey.
 Given that the majority of the MPs of King's Liberal Party were opposed to going to war with Turkey together with the Progressive MPs who were supporting King's minority government, it is likely that Canada would have declared neutrality if the crisis came to war.
-The Chanak issue badly divided Canadian public opinion with French-Canadians and Canadian nationalists in English-Canada like professor O. D. Skelton saying Canada should not issue "blank cheques" to Britain like that issued in 1914 and supporting King's implicit decision for neutrality.
+The Chanak issue badly divided Canadian public opinion with French Canadians and Canadian nationalists in English Canada like professor Oscar D. Skelton saying Canada should not issue "blank cheques" to Britain like that issued in 1914 and supporting King's implicit decision for neutrality.
 By contrast, the Conservative leader Arthur Meighen in a speech in Toronto criticized King and declared: "When Britain's message came, then Canada should have said, 'Ready, aye ready, we stand by you.'"
 By the time the issue had been debated in the House of Commons of Canada, the threat at Chanak had passed.
 Nonetheless, King made his point: the Canadian Parliament would decide the role that Canada would play in external affairs and could diverge from the British government.
 The other dominion prime ministers—with the two exceptions of Newfoundland and New Zealand, which each offered a battalion— and allies Yugoslavia, Italy and Romania gave no support.

 On 23 September, the British cabinet decided to give East Thrace to the Turks, thus forcing Greeks to abandon it without a fight.
 This convinced Kemal to accept the opening of armistice talks and on 28 September he told the British that he had ordered his troops to avoid any incident at Chanak, nominating Mudanya as the venue for peace negotiations.
 The parties met there on 3 October and agreed to the terms of the Armistice of Mudanya on 11 October, two hours before British forces were due to attack.